-The College of Saint Elizabeth is now offering the Doctor of Psychology (Psy.D.) in Counseling Psychology program.
-The Psy.D. is a practitioner preparation program intended for qualified applicants interested in pursuing the highest level of applied learning and practice within counseling psychology.
-The doctoral program specializes in training mental health professionals committed to working with disadvantaged populations as an outflow of the College of Saint Elizabeth's mission to promote and effect social justice and positive community change.
+The mission of the Psy.D. in Counseling Psychology program is to be a practitioner preparation program intended for qualified applicants interested in pursuing the highest level of applied learning and practice within Health Service Psychology.
+The doctoral program prepares students for careers in Counseling Psychology and specializes in training mental health professionals committed to working with disadvantaged populations.
+This emphasis is an outflow of the College of Saint Elizabeth's mission to promote and effect social justice and positive community change.

 As an intensive professional development program, the Psy.D. is designed to prepare students for careers in the practice of counseling psychology, and is structured to allow graduates to apply for licensure as psychologists in New Jersey.
 Utilizing the practitioner-scholar model, the Psy.D. trains practitioners who are skilled in psychotherapy, assessment, counseling, supervision, teaching, consultation, and program evaluation services in community, forensic, agency, and academic settings.
 Students acquire doctoral education and training with an emphasis on the foundational value of social justice and a focus on empowering underserved populations.

 More specifically, the aims of the program are to produce graduates who are:

 The Psy.D. in Counseling Psychology Program began in 2013 and is not accredited from the American Psychological Association (APA) at this time.
 However, the Psy.D. is designed to meet the Standards of Accreditation (SoA) put forward by the APA Commission on Accreditation (CoA).
 Further, the College intends to apply for APA accreditation at the appropriate time.

 Similarly, the program is designed to meet the educational requirements for licensure by the New Jersey State Board of Psychological Examiners and will allow graduates to apply for licensure as practicing psychologists in New Jersey.